chaoqy/chaoqy.github.io/_projects/computer-vision/index.md

 ---
 # Computer Vision Model
-Aggregated and curated a large-scale image dataset from multiple external sources; automated label standardization using a custom Python script to reconcile inconsistent annotation formats.
-Developed a Python-based data augmentation pipeline (geometric transforms, lighting variations) to improve dataset diversity and model generalization.
-Trained and fine-tuned a YOLO-based object detection model, achieving a +2.7 point improvement in mAP@0.50:0.95 (0.577 -> 0.604).
+I aggregated and curated a large-scale image dataset from multiple external sources, then wrote a custom Python script to standardize inconsistent annotation formats into a unified structure.
+To improve model robustness, I also built a data augmentation pipeline in Python that applied geometric transformations and lighting variations to increase dataset diversity and generalization.

+Using this dataset, I trained and fine-tuned a YOLO-based object detection model, which improved performance by +2.7 mAP@0.50:0.95 (0.577 -> 0.604).

 ## Demo
 [See this for a full demo](https://github.com/chaoqy)